jhelvy/conjointTools/README.md

 #> 2.6      1   2     3     2   1.0 Honeycrisp      Poor      0
 ```

-You can also simulate data with more complex models, such as models
+You can also simulate data with more complex models, such as mixed logit
-where parameters follow a normal or log-normal distribution across the
+models where parameters follow a normal or log-normal distribution
-population, or interaction between parameters.
-In the example below, the
+across the population, or interaction between parameters.
+In the example
-choices are simulated using a utility model with the following
+below, the choices are simulated using a utility model with the
-parameters:
+following parameters:

   - 1 continuous “price” parameter
   - 4 discrete parameters for “type”
   - 2 random normal discrete parameters for “freshness”
   - 2 interaction parameters between “price” and “freshness”

 The `randN()` function is use to make the 2 `freshness` parameters
 follow a normal distribution with a specified mean (`mu`) and standard